Host a Child

 The Fresh Air Fund provides charter bus transportation to and from camp.

 All buses arrive and depart from Riverbank State Park, which is located at 145th Street and Riverside Drive in Manhattan.

 Parents will receive a letter of confirmation a few weeks before camp begins stating the time and date of departure.
 All buses leave from either Port Authority Bus Terminal or Riverbank State Park.

 Q. Who will supervise my child at camp?

-Each of our five camps have an experienced Camp Director, specialized program staff, and counselors who are selected after a comprehensive interview process.
+Each of our six camps have an experienced Camp Director, specialized program staff, and counselors who are selected after a comprehensive interview process.
 There is a 1:6 staff to camper ratio at all times.